marcbeep/mnotes/_posts/2022/2022-05-01-iteration.md

 Iteration cycle steps:

-1. Observe whats happening.
+1. Observe what's happening.
 Identify something you’d like to improve
 2. Design an experiment and identify indications that tell you whether the change is an improvement
 3. Conduct an experiment and collect data
 4. Evaluate the results